e-dream-ai/client/readme.md

 The client project requires Visual Studio to build.
 It is compiled with MSVC (not clang) and compiled/linked against the MSVC Runtime.

+Assuming a Windows 10 (or 11) x86-64 machine, this won't work on Windows 7.

 - Install VS Community 2022 v17.10+.
 As of writing, only available as preview : https://visualstudio.microsoft.com/vs/preview/ (see known setup issues below)

 **During installation, make sure "C++ desktop development" and "C++ game develoment" are selected.**